 3:30 PM A presentation on logistics for Day 2, when we will be joined by approximately 25 California lawyers attending the program for Continuing Legal Education credit.

 3:45 PM Coffee and informal discussion.
-Your tent card will be med o your table assignment for the following session.
+Your tent card will be moved to your table and seat assignment for the following session.

 4:15 PM Thirty minute presentation on the problems with organizations’ anti-harassment policies, procedures and programs by Lauren Edelman (author of Working Law: Courts, Corporations, and Symbolic Civil Rights), followed by twenty minutes of open discussion, followed by forty-minutes discussion at each of four new pre-assigned tables of 6 people each.
 See your assignment sheet for your new table number.